Ada-Developers-Academy/core-unit-3/react-components/components.md

 Our `App` component can render our `StudentList` component more than once!

-We render a component more than once by declaring it in a
+We render a component more than once by declaring it in multiple places.

 <!-- prettier-ignore-start -->
 ```js